nasriblack/SoftBussBookingBack1.1/README.md

 - [ ] Implement the lock row method => every user have one seat => reservation
 - [ ] Implement the method in case of many user choose one seat at once => reservation
-- [ ] Add cron job to delete the reservartion list after one month => reservation
 - [ ] Implement swagger
 - [ ] Implement the logique of an authentification more then one!
 - [ ] Implement the linting